juliasliu/juliasliu.github.io/_works/verze.md

 ---
 image: /assets/img/projects/verze.png
 name: Verze
-caption: Foreign-language learning platform (Chinese, Spanish)
+caption: Foreign-language learning platform (Chinese, Spanish) with multisensory flashcards and fun review games
 start: 2017-06-01
 end: 2018-11-01
 blurb: Verze is the perfect app for you to jumpstart on that language you always wanted to learn.
 With interactive flashcards that show the definition, pronunciation and visual representation of the phrase, responsive quizzes and games, and a social community of users, Verze helps you learn the basics.